parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/work-and-caring.md

   allowfullscreen>
 </iframe>
 </div>

+It is important for your employer to understand that Parkinson’s is a progressive condition.
+It is also worth making them aware that the severity of your symptoms can change quickly within the same day.
+Ideally, there needs to be a level of flexibility.
+For example, some weeks you may work less than your agreed hours but other weeks more.

 Once you and your employer have agreed on some workplace adjustments, it is best to get this in writing and signed by both parties.
 This is known as a workplace adjustment agreement.